shamim0754/Java8/readme.md

 implements Temporal, TemporalAdjuster, ChronoLocalDate, Serializable
 ```

-1. Local − Simplified date-time API with no time-zone(defualt system time zone).

-2. Zoned − Specialized date-time API to deal with various timezones.

 ### LocalDate,LocalTime,LocalDateTime ###

 LocalDate - represent date with a default format of yyyy-MM-dd.<br>
 LocalTime - represents time with a default format of HH-mm-ss.zzz<br>
-LocalDateTime - represents a date-time, with the default format as yyyy-MM-dd-HH-mm-ss.zzz
+LocalDateTime - represents a date-time, with the default format as yyyy-MM-dd-HH-mm-ss.zzz<br>
+As their names indicate, they represent the local Date/Time from the system defualt  time zone
 1. Getting current time

 	Update App.java